puckbee/CVR/README.md

 We only modified the source code of CSR5 and VHCC to format the output messages. <br>
 The source code of CSR5[ICS'15], please refer to (https://github.com/bhSPARSE/Benchmark_SpMV_using_CSR5)<br>
 The source code of VHCC[CGO'15], please refer to (https://github.com/vhccspmv/vhcc) <br>

 We provide the execution files instead of source codes for ESB, CSR-I and MKL.
+Please email me (xiebiwei at ict.ac.cn) if you want to review the codes.
+I can't put the codes on github, since I'm not sure about its license.
 Please refer to [MKL Sparse Package](https://software.intel.com/en-us/articles/intel-math-kernel-library-inspector-executor-sparse-blas-routines) for more informations.